LichFactory-Games/adastra/docs/Rules-&-Options/Ermis-Character-Options/index.md

 ## Species & Lineage

-In addition to Human, the following species and lineages are available for play on Ermis: Dhampir, Giff, Goliath, Hadozee, Harengon, Hexblood, Loxodon, Plasmoid, Thri-Kreen, Vedalken.
+In addition to Human, the following species and lineages are available for play on Ermis: Dhampir, Giff, Goliath, Hexblood, Plasmoid, Thri-Kreen, Vedalken.
 There are also some new additional species & lineages:

 - **[[auton-ermis|Auton]]**: A living mechanical construct.
 - **[[doloi-ermis|Doloi]]**: A kind of goblinoid; may be small or medium in size.